virtualcell/vcell/docker/swarm/README_DockerSwarmConfig.md

-## Start with standard UCH Centos 7.3 distribution, login as administrative (frmadmin,jsadmin) and run update (to Centos 7.4)
+## Start with standard UCH Centos 7.3 distribution, login (ssh to avoid copy/paste problems on minimal centos7) as administrative (frmadmin,jsadmin) and run update (to Centos 7.4)

 ```bash
 sudo yum -y update